 Tramadol’s most common side effects include agitation, anxiety, constipation, diarrhea, hallucination, nausea, tremor, vomiting, and diaphoresis.
 Less common side effects of using this drug include insomnia and increased chattiness.

 Symptoms of overdose include unresponsiveness, difficulty breathing, lightheadedness, loss of consciousness, constricted pinpointed pupils, and decreased heart rate.
 They can also experience mood side effects like relaxation, euphoria, and a sense of well-being.

 This behavior is when an individual obtains multiple prescriptions for the same drug from different providers.
 Other signs include extreme personality changes, secretive or manipulative behaviors, strained relationships, and finding drugs or drug paraphernalia in their possession.

 Tramadol & Other Substances

-Like many other prescription opioid drugs, use of this drug and often lead to the use of cheaper and stronger opioids such as heroin and fentanyl.
-Tramadol addiction is a serious condition with a high risk of overdose and often requires professional treatment to recover.
+Like many other prescription opioid drugs, the use of this drug often leads to cheaper and more potent opioids such as heroin and fentanyl.
+Tramadol addiction is a severe condition with a high risk of overdose and usually requires professional treatment to recover.

-Additionally, mixing tramadol or other opioid pain relievers can increase the risk of overdose dramatically.
-When heavy drug use or mixing drugs, medical detoxification is the best path to safely start your journey to recovery.
+Additionally, mixing tramadol or other opioid pain relievers can increase the risk of overdose dramatically when heavy drug use or mixing drugs.
+Medical detoxification is the best path to start your journey to recovery safely.

 Our Tramadol Treatment Center